Here's how to make a neat bracelet, just by doing some simple crochet chains.

 Two ways to finish your chain bracelet:

-1. Make a half knot, like the first part of a shoelace knot.
+1. Make a half knot with the two ends, like the first part of a shoelace knot.
 Then do another half knot.

 Pull the knots gently together.